Understand your inner critic.

 The Enneagram types represent diverse approaches to perceiving and interacting with the world.

-The Enneagram, a personality framework at the cutting-edge of law school education, is rooted in the concept of dominant core drivers influencing interpersonal dynamics.
-It provides valuable insights for anyone seeking to understand and engage with colleagues, clients, or opposing counsel more effectively.
+The Enneagram, a personality framework at the cutting-edge of legal education, is rooted in the concept of dominant core drivers influencing interpersonal dynamics.
+It provides valuable insights for anyone seeking to understand themselves and their colleagues, clients, or opposing counsel to connect with them more effectively.
 It provides a shorthand for the emotional intelligence that is inherent in the soft skills required for success.

 Each of the nine Enneagram types embodies distinct characteristics and motivations that provide nuanced understanding of individual strengths and fears.
-This framework then supports attorneys in refining their communication and leadership strategies to support personal and professional growth.
+This framework then supports attorneys in strengthening their core selves, to refine their relationship and leadership strategies to support the genuine humanity needed for a successful practice.

 Bloomberg Law recognized Belmont Law’s Extended Enneagram Training as one of 10 finalists of its 2024–2025 Law School Innovation Program.
 “Belmont University’s College of Law is a key example of the innovation that is needed for legal education to support fulfilling long-term legal careers.”